ByteDance-Seed/EvaLearn/readme.md

 </div>

+## 📰 News

+- **📅 July 15, 2025**: We've released a new version! 🎉 Open-sourced complete Chinese rubrics, updated Chinese README documentation, and optimized evaluation scripts for improved efficiency and accuracy.
+- **📅 June 5, 2025**: EvaLearn is officially open-sourced! 🚀 We released this innovative benchmark for evaluating the learning capability and efficiency of large language models.

 ## 📚 Overview

 EvaLearn is a benchmark designed to evaluate large language models (LLMs) on their learning capability and efficiency.
 It contains 648 challenging problems across six task types, grouped into 182 sequences.
 Unlike traditional benchmarks that evaluate models in parallel, EvaLearn requires models to solve problems sequentially, allowing them to leverage experience from previous solutions.